-There have been numerous cases of men and women being removed from their homes, interrogated for unquestionable reasons, denied entry due to their beliefs and sent back to their war-stricken countries of origin, all of which have occurred in our very own ‘tolerable’ and ‘multicultural’ westernised countries – *cough-cough*
+There have been numerous cases of men and women being removed from their homes, interrogated for unquestionable reasons, victims of hate crimes, denied entry due to their beliefs and sent back to their war-stricken countries of origin, all of which have occurred in our very own ‘tolerable’ and ‘multicultural’ westernised societies.

-This religion is so frequently slammed for being “intolerable” towards other beliefs, when it’s really us who have become intolerable.
-We seem to be following in the footsteps that Islam is continuously copping hatred for.
+This religion is so frequently slammed for being intolerable towards other beliefs when we are the ones who are becoming increasingly intolerable.
+We seem to be following in the footsteps that Islam is continuously copping unrealistic hatred for.

 Once again, my experience with Muslims was not filled with terror and threat, it was filled with kind and respectful people during a time of intense prayer and religion.
 They treated me as a human being, without sexism or disrespect that they are so often displayed as having.

-As I’ve always said, there are many things that I don’t agree with within this religion and the many actions that have undoubtedly occurred beneath their hands – there really is no denying it.
+As I’ve always said, there are many things that I don’t agree with within this religion and the many actions that have undoubtedly occurred by Muslims with extremist views ⏤ there really is no denying it.
 But can’t we just stop and treat everyone individually?
 The entire 1.6 billion Muslims in the world have not individually inflicted terror… A group of extremists did, and they are the people that we can understandably fear.

-There are millions of men and women who haven’t done a single thing wrong – in Syria, Pakistan, Dubai and all Islamic countries around the world for that matter – who are constantly being defined by their religion and its extremists.
+There are millions of men and women who haven’t done a single thing wrong ⏤ in Syria, Pakistan, Dubai and all Islamic countries around the world for that matter ⏤ who are constantly being defined by their religion’s extremists.

-Of course, when unjustifiable, biased or downright horrific things occur, in no way am I standing with them – no matter whether they are Christian or Muslim.
-But, until every single Muslim man, woman and child have proved to be harmful, sexist, terror inflicting people, I will not let xenophobia win.
+Of course, when unjustifiable, biased or downright horrific things occur, in no way am I standing with the people who participated in such crimes ⏤ no matter whether they are Christian or Muslim.
+But, until every single Muslim man, woman and child has proved to be harmful, sexist, terror-inflicting people, I will not let xenophobia win.

-The moral of this story, is that whilst I was in Dubai, I was treated as an individual human being, and it’s time that all Islamic believers should be treated as one too.
+The moral of this story is that whilst I was in Dubai, I was treated as an individual human being, and it’s time that all Islamic believers should be treated like one too.